 How was the process of becoming a designer?

 I started out with an ordinary school until I was 15.
 After that, I started high school with art and textiles as the main focus.
 After high school, I applied for a prep year in fashion.
-After that, I applied and got a place at the Swedish school of textiles – fashion bachelor degree.
-During the summer time, I went to NY for an internship at a small super nice company- Araks and the a trainee at H&M. After graduating, I got a job at the H&M head office in Stockholm.
+After that, I applied and got a place at the Swedish school of textiles – fashion bachelor’s degree.
+During the summertime, I went to NY for an internship at a small super nice company- Araks and the trainee at H&M. After graduating, I got a job at the H&M head office in Stockholm.